 The GX80 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the A77 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the A77 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A77 was succeeded by the Sony A77 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So how do things add up?
 Is the Panasonic GX80 better than the Sony A77 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/60p).

 - More detailed viewfinder: Has higher resolution electronic viewfinder (2765k vs 2359k dots).